- Next class: January 23 – March 18, 2017.

 - ... been looking for an opportunity to unwind by finding a new avenue to express yourself creatively?

 - ... simply not enrolled in a drawing class because of a lack of opportunity or your busy schedule?

 About the course

-This six-week online course for beginners (seven including the introductory week) teaches you how to use plants as the subject of art with easy approaches and many visual examples.
+This six-week online course for beginners (eight including the introductory week and one-week break between lesson three and four) teaches you how to use plants as the subject of art with easy approaches and many visual examples.
 Because you take the course online, you can access it whenever you want and complete the lessons at your own pace.

 A physical distance from other students allows you to express yourself creatively without comparing your work to those around you, fostering confidence and your own individual style, while still providing an opportunity to interact with others online through a discussion forum.

 Botanical Illustration I: Basic Drawing Techniques is designed for beginning artists of all ages and from all walks of life — from current students, to those who haven't taken a class in a very long time.

 - How to observe and approach subjects for drawing.

 - How to creatively transfer what you see to paper.

 - How to use the elements of line, shape and space constructively to make a composition.